rsleem/CI-CD/Labs/02 GitOps/04 Tekton/tekton.md

 ---

 #### <font color='red'>2.4.2 Tekton Taskrun</font>
-In our first tekton pipeline a Go application simply prints the sum of two integers.
+In our first tekton taskRun a Go application simply prints the sum of two integers.
 * run the application tests inside the cloned git repository

 The required resource files can be found at: